mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/platform-applications/index.md

 1. Select the three dot button from the bottom-right corner of the desired application tile, and then select **Enable**.

-1. (Optional) If you want to override the default configuration values, copy your values content into the text editor under **Configure Service** or just upload your yaml file that contains the values:
+1. To override the default configuration values, copy your values content into the text editor under **Configure Service** or just upload your yaml file that contains the values:

       ```yaml
       someField: someValue